Locate, Steer, and Improve: A Practical Survey of Actionable Mechanistic Interpretability in Large Language Models: Introduction

 Current research in this field generally falls into two categories.
 A significant body of work focuses on the \textit{theoretical and foundational aspects} of MI~\citep{rauker2023toward,allen2023physics,ferrando2024primer,zhao2024explainability,zheng2024attention,saphra2024mechanistic,lopez2025linguistic,geiger2025causal,gantla2025exploring}.
 These studies provide technical roadmaps for dissecting Transformer architectures and identifying fundamental units.
 However, they primarily prioritize \textit{scientific discovery}---aiming to elucidate the model's inner working mechanisms for the sake of understanding itself.
 They typically treat MI as an observational science, leaving the question of how to translate these microscopic insights into practical model improvements underexplored.

 Recognizing the applied potential of interpretability, a second line of work has begun to \textit{bridge the gap between theoretical understanding and practical utilization}.
 These surveys discuss how MI techniques can be leveraged to aid downstream tasks or assist in specific domains~\citep{luo2024understanding,wu2024usable,rai2024practical,bereska2024mechanistic,lee2025interpretation,resck2025explainability,lin2025survey}.
 However, despite their contributions, these existing reviews face two primary limitations that hinder broader adoption.
 First, they often lack a \textit{sufficient categorization} and \textit{clear definition} of MI methods within practical application contexts.
 The distinction between diagnostic tools and intervention techniques is frequently blurred.
 Second, their coverage of applications is often incomprehensive, and the illustration of methods is typically too general.
 This high-level abstraction makes it difficult for researchers to translate theoretical mechanistic insights into actionable interventions for specific problems.
-Consequently, there is a distinct lack of a unified guide that systematically \textit{categorizes these methods} and clearly presents a concrete \textit{pipeline for active model improvement}.
+This gap is particularly critical at the current stage of AI development.
+While the rapid progress of LLMs has been predominantly driven by \textit{external scaling factors}, e.g., larger models, more data, and increased computational resources, this paradigm for model improvement is increasingly encountering bottlenecks.
+We argue that further advancements must be refined through a deeper understanding of internal mechanisms, shifting the focus from simply scaling the ``outside'' to surgically improving the model from the ``inside.''
+However, the field currently lacks a unified guide that systematically \textit{categorizes these internal methodologies} and presents a concrete \textit{pipeline for active model improvement.}

-To fill this gap, we propose the \textit{``Locate, Steer, and Improve''} pipeline.
+To address these challenges, we propose the \textit{``Locate, Steer, and Improve''} pipeline.
 This conceptual framework is designed to systematically transform MI from a passive observational science into an actionable intervention discipline.
 Our work makes the following key contributions:

 \begin{itemize}[leftmargin=*] \item \textbf{1) A Rigorous Pipeline-Driven Framework:} We establish a structured framework for applying MI to real-world model optimization.
 We begin by defining the core \textbf{Interpretable Objects} within LLMs (e.g., neurons, attention heads, residual streams).
 Based on the application workflow, we clearly categorize methodologies into two distinct stages: \textbf{Localizing} (Diagnosis), which identifies the causal components responsible for specific behaviors, and \textbf{Steering} (Intervention), which actively manipulates these components to alter model outputs.
 Crucially, for each technique, we provide a detailed \textit{Methodological Formulation} along with its \textit{Applicable Objects} and \textit{Scope}, helping readers quickly understand the technical implementation and appropriate use cases.